Plaza Centro Mall

 Plaza Centro Mall is an enclosed shopping mall located in Caguas, Puerto Rico.
 The mall opened in 1986, and is currently anchored by a JCPenney, Sam's Club, Costco, Burlington, and a Ross Dress for Less.
 It also has other major tenants such as a Party City, OfficeMax, Planet Fitness, Chuck E. Cheese, and a PetSmart.
-It was formerly anchored by a Kmart in its original shopping center portion which closed in 2020, which is now scheduled to become a Ross Dress for Less planned to open in 2025.
+The former Kmart space became a Ross Dress for Less in 2025.
 The mall is divided in two portions, Plaza Centro I which opened in 1986 as an outdoor shopping center, and Plaza Centro II which opened between 1999 and 2000 as the enclosed mall portion.

 History

 Initial opening: 1980s

 In 1986, being developed by S.B.S.C.A.
 Associates, Plaza Centro would open its doors to the public with its main anchors Kmart and a Pueblo Xtra supermarket.
 This ambitious project would become a reality at a cost of $13 million being financed by Banco Popular de Puerto Rico.